DevonBernard/demo-dapp-with-wallet/README.md

-# Demo dapp with @tonconnect/ui-react
+# Fork of Demo dapp with @tonconnect/ui-react

 Try it out https://ton-connect.github.io/demo-dapp-with-wallet/